Read this article to learn how to avoid these 7 common packing mistakes, so you can pack like a professional.

 3. The right way to pack glass and china

 It is amazing how many people don’t know how to correctly pack fragile glass and china.
+Not surprising though, considering that it’s not really obvious until you really think about it.

 Another thing to think about is that if you have lots of heavy boxes stacked up, the bottom one may crumple with all the weight above it, damaging the contents of the box.